zaaack/jquery-treeview-addon/README.md

 jquery-treeview-addon
 =====================

- Add addon in jzaefferer / jquery-treeview. now support checkbox and radio in html and create tree dynamic by using jsonArray. it's not perfect, but everyone can perfect it.
+ An addon of jzaefferer / jquery-treeview. now support checkbox and radio in html and create dynamic tree by using jsonArray. it's not perfect, but everyone can perfect it.